WooCommerce Tutorial: How to Build an eCommerce Store in 2024

 Designing your own subscription form is as simple as registering for a free account with Moosend.

-g) Copy the API key and paste it in the text box, as in the example above.
+Copy the API key and paste it into the text box, as in the example above.

 We’re almost there, bear with me!